inspirehep/author.xml/README.md

 ```

 #### An example of XML validation
 You can test an XML validation by using one of the example files.
-You need to be in a Linux directory, and run, for example:
+You need to be in a Linux directory containing both the .xml file and the .dtd file.
+For example:
 ```
 xmllint --dtdvalid ./author.dtd example_institutional_groups.xml
 ```